posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 +}
 ```

-New code that use old style, context accepting functions can simply
+New code that uses old-style context accepting functions can simply
 pass `context.Get()`:

 ```diff